 This is particularly true if employers offer unusual but highly prized perks that give them the edge.
 He cited one customer that has just started rolling out fully-paid-for private medical insurance for every employee, regardless of salary or position.

-How to create a successful and resilient organisation?
+Conclusion: Help to build a successful and resilient organisation

-In other words, if employers are prepared to commit to solving their workforce’s financial wellbeing problems, everyone benefits, including themselves.
+In other words, if employers are prepared to help with their workforce’s financial wellbeing problems, everyone benefits, including themselves.

-Tune into this insightful roundtable discussion featuring an expert panel of industry leaders in HR, workplace health, and financial wellbeing, exploring:
+Tune into this insightful roundtable discussion featuring an expert panel of industry leaders in HR, workplace health, and financial wellbeing, exploring these key questions:

 • Why should employers take an interest in the financial wellbeing of their people?